rueckstiess/digital-garden/content/posts/vibe-coding-a-graph-database/index.md

 ## Overview

-What I built is an in-memory graph database that supports a subset of the [Cypher query language](https://neo4j.com/docs/cypher-manual/current/introduction/cypher-overview/), the query language used with Neo4j and other graph databases.
+What I built is a (toy) in-memory graph database that supports a subset of the [Cypher query language](https://neo4j.com/docs/cypher-manual/current/introduction/cypher-overview/), the query language used with Neo4j and other graph databases.

 It's written in TypeScript and includes a lexer and parser, an execution engine with pattern matcher, expression evaluation and some utilities to print the results as tables or format as JSON.